 Implementing a probabilistic language on top of and in tight integration with a functional language, Clojure, both helped us to accomplish an ambitious goal in a short time span, and provided important insights on structure and semantics of probabilistic concepts incorporated in Anglican.
-Design and Implementation of Probabilistic Programming Language Anglican
+Computational efficiency and expressive power of Anglican owe to adherence to the functional approach as much as to rich inference opportunities of the Anglican environment.